Controlled Environment Agriculture Reports

 These basic greenhouses are typically made from wood, bamboo, or inexpensive metal frames, covered with plastic film or mesh.
 They rely on passive solar heating and natural airflow.
 Best suited for regions with mild climates, they offer limited environmental control and require manual monitoring.

 Polytunnels, or hoop houses, are steel-framed tunnels covered in polyethylene.
 They offer improved protection and seasonal extension, often using manual or simple mechanical controls for temperature and airflow.
-Widely used in temperate zones for fruits, vegetables, and flowers.
+Widely used in temperate zones for fruits, vegetables, and flowers, they represent a practical middle ground for growers seeking to extend growing seasons without heavy capital outlay.

 • Moderate investment and durability